Experience Overview

 Accommodation:

 It’s an early start today to make the most of the walking trail to Manning Gorge and Falls.
-There’s plenty of time for swimming, relaxing and soaking up the beauty of this unique place while you enjoy morning tea prepared by your leader.
-After lunch back at camp, the afternoon is yours to enjoy your way.
-Read a book under a boab tree, go for another swim in a nearby creek or jump on the bus and check out some of the other nearby gorges with your leader.
+There’s plenty of time for swimming, relaxing and soaking up the sights and sounds of the Kimberleys, while you enjoy morning tea prepared by your leader.
+Return for lunch back at camp, then enjoy an afternoon of free time.
+You might like to find a nice spot to read and relax or enjoy the nearby creek for another swim before another camp dinner.

 Accommodation: